plv8/plv8/README.md

 plv8 is tested with:

-- PG: version 9.4 (maybe older are allowed)
+- PG: version 9.3, 9.2 and 9.4 (maybe older/newer are allowed)
 - V8: version 4.3.66
 - g++: version 4.8.2